 Give them a good, soothing scrub, and rid your puppy of itches and unpleasant smells.
 You’ll see a rejuvenation in the furry family friend, your dog happier and healthier overall.
 And it didn’t cost you a red cent to give your pooch a spa treatment!

 Design elements like these don’t come cheap, even if you make them yourself with pieces collected from your local craft store.
 Save a few bucks on the parts by replacing expensive beads and confetti with beans!

 Add new beans or create a completely different design for a new seasonal look.
 It’s a great way to constantly update your space without a lot of hassle or expense.

 15. Not Just for Your Dog: Make a Natural Home-Cleaning Abrasive

 It’s natural to dump the grounds and the remnants in the bottom of the coffee pot as you go through your day, but consider the upside of stashing the stuff.
-Rather than using chemicals everywhere that can leave a noxious odor and taint your living space, create an abrasive cleaner with the coffee grounds.
+Rather than using chemicals everywhere that can leave a noxious odour and taint your living space, create an abrasive cleaner with the coffee grounds.

 You can scrub tools, dishes, and silverware, removing tarnish like your apricot scrub cleans the dead skin from your face!
-Make your tools shine again, and clean surfaces without the odor of bleach and cleaner!
+Make your tools shine again, and clean surfaces without the odour of bleach and cleaner!